 Our ultimate objective is to make democracy more representative and effective by making it far more participatory.
 Do Gooder's tools have one purpose, to break down the walls between those in power and those they purport to represent.

 The team that built Do Gooder

-David Gravina – Founder, CEO Simon Meers – System Architect, CTO
+David Gravina – Founder, Chief Activist Simon Meers – System Architect, CTO

 Jon Huber – Sys Ops / Developer Samantha Holmes - Lead Growth, Justin Clarke – Technical and Growth Advisor